bbauska/BI-JS-for-webdev/README.md

 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <h3 id="ch3-6">3.6 What is jQuery?
 (5:01)</h3>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->

-Hi there.
 In this lesson we will learn about what is jQuery.
-Let&apos;s get started.

-jQuery is a popular, fast and lightweight JavaScript library that is designed to simplify client side web development.
+Let&apos;s get started. jQuery is a popular, fast and lightweight JavaScript library that is designed to simplify client side web development.